near/docs/docs/7.primitives/ft/interacting/web-app.md

 ## Check token balance

+This snippet will enable your users to get their FT balance from smart contract or via RPC.

 :::info
 Remember about fungible token precision.
 You may need this value to show a response of balance requests in an understandable-to-user way in your app.
 How to get precision value (decimals) you may find [above](#get-token-metadata).
 :::